jaNGOB/pySimX/README.md

 ## Features
 - **Multi-Asset Simulation**: SimX allows you to trade multiple assets simultaneously, offering a more realistic testing environment for your trading algorithms.
-- **Latency Simulation**: It's important to account for network latency and other real-world considerations.
-SimX includes a latency simulation to make your testing more accurate.
-- **Fill Strategies**: Experiment with different fill strategies to optimize your trading algorithm.
+- **Latency Simulation**: The current latency is based on a lognormal distribution on all communications with the exchange (POST and GET)
+- **Fill Strategies**: Right now the baseline strategy implemented is a pessimistic filling one with no market impact.
+While Market orders are crossing the book, the limit orders are only triggered if the oposite side is at the same price or worse.
 - **Three Simulation Modes**: Depending on your access to data, SimX offers multiple modes to accomodate for it.
 TOB, Orderbook and OHLCV simulator.

-## Installation
-Instructions on how to install and setup SimX.
+Right now TOB

 ## Usage
-Instructions on how to use SimX, along with code snippets.
+A few examples are provided:
+- OB-Imbalance: Buy if the top-of-book is dominated by buy pressure and sell if the opposite is true.
+- Cross-ex arbitrage: Replicate a book on a second exchange and hedge with a market order after the resting orders are hit on the origin.

 ## Contributing
 We appreciate all contributions.
 Please read our contributing guidelines before submitting a pull request.